 With their path to Pasadena clear, the Florida State Seminoles took another step toward the BCS National Championship game on Saturday.

-FSU's defense turned seven Wake Forest turnovers into 38 points and quarterback Jameis Winston threw two touchdowns in two-plus quarters of work as the No. 2 Seminoles cruised to a 59-3 victory over the Wake Forest Demon Deacons at BB&T Field in Winston-Salem, N.C.
+FSU's defense turned seven Wake Forest turnovers into 38 points and quarterback Jameis Winston threw two touchdowns in two-plus quarters of work as the No. 2 Seminoles cruised to a 59-3 victory over the Demon Deacons at BB&T Field in Winston-Salem, N.C.

 Florida State, 9-0 for the first time since its last national title season in 1999, is believed to have an inside track to a spot in the championship game after No. 3 Oregon's loss to No. 5 Stanford earlier this week.

-Making his first start of the injured Terrence Brooks (concussion), FSU freshman defensive back Nate Andrews picked off two passes in the first half and returned the first 56 yards for a touchdown that put the Seminoles up 28-0.
+Making his first start in place of the injured Terrence Brooks (concussion), FSU freshman defensive back Nate Andrews picked off two passes in the first half and returned the first 56 yards for a touchdown that put the Seminoles up 28-0.

 On the next play from scrimmage, Andrews knocked the ball loose from Wake Forest running back Josh Harris, and fellow freshman defensive back Jalen Ramsey scooped the ball and ran 23 yards for a score.

-Andrews, linebacker Terrance Smith, defensive end Mario Edwards Jr., linebacker Christian Jones and defensive back Marquez White all intercepted passes for the Seminoles, whose six total interceptions matched a school record set in 1991.
+Andrews, linebacker Terrance Smith, defensive end Mario Edwards Jr., Jones and defensive back Marquez White all intercepted passes for the Seminoles, whose six total interceptions matched a school record set in 1991.
 Wake quarterbacks Tanner Price and Tyler Cameron combined to complete 7 of 25 passes for 63 yards and three interceptions each.

 FSU's defensive dominance, though, came at the slight expense of its offensive statistics.
 Of the Seminoles' five touchdown drives, only two came from beyond 15 yards -- the others came on the heels of turnovers.